Egyptian cobra: Habitat

 Naja haje occurs in a wide variety of habitats such as steppes, dry to moist savannas, arid semi-desert regions with some water and vegetation.
 This species is frequently found near water.
 The Egyptian cobra is also found in agricultural fields and scrub vegetation.
-It also occurs in the presence of humans, where it often enters houses.
-It is attracted to villages by rodent pests (rats) and domestic chickens.
+It also occurs in the presence of humans, where it often enters houses; Egyptian cobras are attracted to villages by rodent pests (such as rats) and domestic chickens.
 There are also notes of the Egyptian cobra swimming in the Mediterranean Sea, and is often found in water.

 Behaviour and ecology

 The Egyptian cobra is a terrestrial and crepuscular or nocturnal species.
 It can, however, be seen basking in the sun at times in the early morning.
 This species shows a preference for a permanent home base in abandoned animal burrows, termite mounds or rock outcrops.
 It is an active forager, sometimes entering human habitations, especially when hunting domestic fowl.
 Like other cobra species, it generally attempts to escape when approached, at least for a few metres, but if threatened it assumes the typical upright posture with the hood expanded, and strikes.
-This species prefers to eat toads, but it will prey on small mammals, birds, eggs, lizards and other snakes.
+This species prefers to eat toads, but it will prey on small mammals, birds, eggs, lizards, and other snakes.
 It is an intermediate host of the acanthocephalan parasite Pachysentis ehrenbergi.